 Going on Gluten-Free Diet for Seniors with Celiac Disease

 Celiac disease has gone from a relatively unknown condition to a highly controversial topic with increasing health awareness worldwide.
-This is to say; this disease is also prevalent among older adults.
-Some evidence has also indicated a relation between celiac disease and ageing.
+This is to say, this disease is also prevalent among older adults.
+Some evidence has also indicated a relationship between celiac disease and ageing.